Sign up to our Newsletter

 Step Four: Choose the Right Law School

-The majority of law schools require students to complete at least one course in litigation during their first year, but you should go beyond this and gain as much exposure and experience in the field as possible.
+Most law schools require students to complete at least one course in litigation during their first year, but you should go beyond this and gain as much exposure and experience in the field as possible.

 Step Five: Write the MPRE

-Students typically only need a few weeks to prepare for this exam, but should still create a study plan to ensure they do not procrastinate and can hold themselves accountable!
+Students typically only need a few weeks to prepare for this exam, but they should still create a study plan to ensure they do not procrastinate and can hold themselves accountable!

 Step Six: Consider Further Education